 Financial advisors like me also have unlimited income potential.
-My income depends on how much time and effort I put in the business.
+My income depends on how much time and effort I put into the business.

 What’s the hardest part of being a life insurance agent?

 The hardest part is getting clients.
-You need to have a constant source of new clients to be able to stay long in this business.
+You need to have a constant source of new clients to stay long in this business.
 But once you’ve built your client base, everything gets easier.